hmcts/nfdiv-dev-env/README.md

 ## Set up

+Before starting, ask a developer in the No Fault Divorce team for a `.env` file.

 The init script will clone the nfdiv repositories into sub-folders, start the CCD services and import the definition file.
 Then environment will then shut down and be ready for use.

 ```